Simple Query¶

 Window Functions¶

-Window functions use selected time intervals as windows (record sets) and combine them with aggregation functions to perform statistical calculations on each record.
-Time intervals of 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, and 24 hours can be selected.
+Use the selected time interval as the window (record set) and combine it with aggregation functions to perform statistical calculations on each record.
+Supports selecting 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours.

 Note

-The results of window function queries do not change the number of records.
-The number of existing records remains unchanged after executing the function.
+The window function query result does not change the number of records.
+The existing number of records remains the same after executing the function result.

-Set the filling method for empty-value data.
-After setting, it displays as fill in the query, including three types:
+Set the fill method for null data, which will be displayed as fill in the query.
+Includes three types:

 Function | Description |